 5. Hollow or Weak Areas in the Concrete

+If parts of your pool sound hollow when tapped, it may indicate that the concrete has separated from its base layer.
+This condition weakens the structure and increases the risk of cracking or collapse.
 These weak areas often develop due to water infiltration or improper bonding during construction.
 Prompt swimming pool concrete repair can restore structural strength and prevent further deterioration.
 In many cases, inground concrete swimming pool repair includes removing damaged sections and applying specialized repair materials designed to bond with the existing structure.

 6. Stains and Discoloration That Won’t Go Away

+While many pool stains are harmless mineral deposits, persistent discoloration may signal deeper structural issues.
 When these problems appear, swimming pool concrete repair may involve sealing cracks, treating corrosion, and resurfacing damaged areas.
 Addressing the underlying cause is essential to prevent recurring problems.

 7. Age of the Pool Structure